 - Coke or Root Beer

 Have you noticed how burgers are usually eaten with a side of French Fries?
-It’s a classic pairing because they complement each other.
-Well, crispy and salty french fries are delicious not just with burgers but also with this Philly cheesesteak sandwich.
+It's a classic pairing because they complement each other.
+Crispy and salty French fries are delicious, not just with burgers but also with this Philly cheesesteak sandwich.

-If you're in the mood for a drink, we recommend a milkshake.
-Make sure to get a heavy, creamy one to achieve maximum satisfaction.
-You can check out our recipe of how to make the perfect milkshake at home.
-This is an ultimate cheat meal as this combination will set you back more than 1000 calories.
-But who’s counting, right?
+We recommend a milkshake that's heavy and creamy for maximum satisfaction.
+This is the ultimate cheat meal, as this combination will set you back more than 1000 calories.
+But who's counting, right?

-For a lighter but equally satisfying drink, we recommend either Coke or root beer.
-Add ice cream to your root beer and you instantly have root beer float.
-It's pretty much like the milkshake with a slightly lower indulgent score.
+We recommend Coke or root beer for a lighter but equally satisfying drink.
+Add ice cream to your root beer, and you instantly have a root beer float.

 There are other side dishes you can choose to pair with the Philly Cheesesteak.
 For example, you could also have cheese sticks, onion rings, or potato wedges.
 The list goes on.

-The bottom line is there are many ways to enjoy this wonderful comfort food.
-Enjoy it solo or pair it with delicious side dishes; it’s all up to you!
-After reading up about this delicious comfort food and the pride of Philadelphia, we hope we've piqued your interest.
+The bottom line is that there are many ways to enjoy this fantastic comfort food.
+Enjoy it solo, or pair it with delicious side dishes; it's up to you.
+After reading about this tasty comfort food and the pride of Philadelphia, we hope we've piqued your interest.

+What else are you waiting for if you haven't tried this before?
+When you're in a country where you can already eat out at restaurants, find the nearest Philly cheesesteak restaurant and order one.
+Otherwise, give our recipe a try at home.
 We hope you like our recipe as much as we do.
 If you tried making it at home, share your photos with us.
-Tag and follow us on Instagram @honestfoodtalks and we might even feature your photo!
+Tag and follow us on Instagram @honestfoodtalks, and we might even feature your photo.

 Ryan